cambiotraining/bioinformatics-software-pipelines/index.md

 Setting up a computer for running bioinformatic analysis can be a challenging process.
 Most bioinformatic applications involve the use of many different software packages, which are often part of long data processing pipelines.
-In this course we will teach you how to overcome these challenges by using two types of tools: **package managers** and **workflow management software**.
+These materials cover how you can overcome these challenges by using '''package managers''' and '''workflow management software'''.
-You will learn about common tools to install software, with a particular focus on the popular Conda/Mamba package manager.
+You will learn about common tools to install software, with a particular focus on the popular `conda`/`mamba` package manager.
-We will also cover containerisation systems (_Docker_ and _Singularity_), which are a way to further abstract software requirements by bundling them into virtual environments.
+We also cover how you can use pre-existing software containers (_Singularity_), which are a way to further abstract software requirements by bundling them into virtual environments.
-Finally, we will teach you how to use automated pipelines to streamline your bioinformatic analysis.
+Finally, you will learn how to use automated pipelines to streamline your bioinformatic analysis.
-We will focus on the _Nextflow_ software, introducing you to its core pipelines and how you can configure it to run at scale on HPC clusters.
+We focus on the _Nextflow_ software, introducing you to its core pipelines and how you can configure it to run at scale on HPC clusters.

 ::: {.callout-tip}
 ### Learning Objectives

-- Recognise the use of package managers in bioinformatics.
+- Recognise the utility of package managers in bioinformatics.
 - Use package managers to create and maintain complex software environments.
-- Understand how containerisation solutions can be used to solve the problem of software dependencies.
+- Describe how containerisation solutions can be used to solve the problem of software dependencies.
 - Install, configure and run automated analysis pipelines developed and maintained by the bioinformatics community.
 :::